hapax/hapax.github.io/assets/chandra.md

 We're made out of exploded stars, sure, but biology is quantum mechanics writ large.

-Quantisation not only governs the heavy elements ejected from stars, but the compact remnants --- called *white dwarfs* --- left behind.
+Quantisation not only governs the heavy elements ejected from stars, but also the compact remnants --- called *white dwarfs* --- left behind.
-Surprisingly, we can model white dwarfs by throwing electrons into a box.
+Surprisingly, we can model these old stars by throwing electrons into a box.
 Throw in too many electrons, and the box collapses to form a black hole.
-With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of white dwarfs called the *Chandrasekhar limit*, after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar), who first derived it in 1931.
+With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of white dwarfs called the *Chandrasekhar limit*, after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar), who derived it (much more carefully!) in 1931.
-The analysis combines the gravity governing the solar system with the quantisation governing the atom, though a white dwarf is simpler than both.
+A white dwarf is perhaps the simplest object to combine the gravity governing the solar system with the quantisation governing the atom.

 *Outline.* We'll start with Bohr's model of the hydrogen atom and the quantisation of orbits, and then apply these ideas to a *Fermi gas* of